react-navigation/react-navigation.github.io/versioned_docs/version-7.x/navigation-object.md

   - `navigate` - go to the given screen, this will behave differently based on the navigator
   - `goBack` - go back to the previous screen, this will pop the current screen when used in a stack
   - `reset` - replace the navigation state of the navigator with the given state
+  - `preload` - preload a screen in the background before navigating to it
   - `setParams` - merge new params onto the route's params
   - `dispatch` - send an action object to update the [navigation state](navigation-state.md)
   - `setOptions` - update the screen's options